• Skip to primary navigation

 3. Materials

-4. First, peel the crayons
+4. STEP 1 Peel the crayons

 6. Let your DIY Valentine’s Day crayons cool completely